About this recipe

 - Add chiles.
 One at a time, grind the roasted chiles into the garlic paste.
 Taste as you go for your preferred spice level.

-- Add the tomatoes and the rest of the ingredients.
-Roughly chop them before adding them, it is easier to molcajetear them.
+- Add the tomatoes.
+Roughly chop them before adding.
+It is easier to molcajetear them when they are in smaller pieces.

-Roast the salsa ingredients on a grill or a cast-iron skillet, place them in a blender or food processor container, and pulse until you have the desired consistency.
+Roast the salsa ingredients on a grill or a cast-iron skillet, place them in a blender or food processor, and pulse until you have the desired consistency.
+Don’t overblend.
+The beauty of this salsa is the rustic, chunky texture.

 - Don’t have a molcajete?
 Use a mortar and pestle, or pulse in a food processor for a shortcut (just don’t overblend).